Advertisement

 David Cannon

-The long-standing cliche about watching the Masters is that TV doesn't capture the elevation changes at Augusta National.
-But it's true, it's not an easy walk.
-That said, don't wince at the thought of carrying your clubs for 18 holes on a hilly golf course.
-It's actually great for your feet.
+The often-repeated comment about watching the Masters is that TV doesn't capture the elevation changes at Augusta National.
+It's true, it's not an easy walk.
+Going from the 12th green back up to the clubhouse while carrying a lawn chair will definitely get your heart rate up.
+So will carrying your clubs for 18 holes on any hilly golf course—and that's good thing.
+Not just for your cardiovascular health, it's also great for your feet.

 Walking on uneven ground can prevent pain caused by inflammation of the tissue that connects the toes to the heel bone, says Dr. Timothy Beals, a specialist at the Park City (Utah) Medical Center.
 This inflammatory condition, known as plantar fasciitis, is common among aging or overweight golfers, as well as those who have inflexible tendons and muscle around the shin, ankle and foot bones.
 That's why walking, especially on hilly terrain, is good for improving strength and range of motion in the lower legs.